jesperberth/automationclass/lab08/lab8.md

 ![Alt text](pics/30_workflow_result.png?raw=true "Launch workflow result")

-Go check the new website, click on the website box, click output in the top and get the ip from the "Details" in webserver Template
+Go check the new website

+Click on the website box, click output in the top and get the ip from the "Details" in webserver Template

 ![Alt text](pics/31_workflow_result_details_ip.png?raw=true "Get IP")